Real-Chris205/R-G-Dining-Menu---Order-Analysis/README.md

 *  Asian cuisine demonstrates strong demand, suggesting an opportunity to increase revenue by slightly adjusting pricing, introducing premium variations, or promoting higher-value Asian dishes.
 ## Insight 2 : Order volume by day
-#### Monday had the highest number of transaction 2010, closely followed by Friday, Tuesday and sunday with 1822, 1788 and 1776 respectively, however thursday, saturday and wednesday had the lowest count of orders with 1689,1618 and 1531 respectively .
+#### Monday had the highest number of transaction 885, closely followed by Sunday, Friday and Tuesday with 796, 787 and 766 respectively, however thursday, saturday and wednesday had the lowest count of orders with 743 ,711 and 682 respectively .
 ## Recommendation
 ### Business Recommendation
 #### From an operational standpoint, the restaurant should consider:
-* Allocating more staff and kitchen resources on Mondays , Friday and Tuesday when order volume is highest.
+* Allocating more staff and kitchen resources on Mondays , Sunday and Friday when order volume is highest.
 * Preparing additional inventory ahead of these peak days to prevent stock shortages.
 * Exploring promotional campaigns on slower days such as wednesday, saturday and Thursday to help balance demand across the week.
 ## Insight 3 : Peak Ordering Time